-14.02 Use of Fern's Lake is subject to Article 3.03 of the PMCPOA bylaws.

-14.03 Activities which would harm wildlife or plants are not allowed.

-14.04 Swimming or wading is not allowed for either people or animals.

-14.05 Water toys, floats and toy boats, except for radio controlled (RC) boats as defined in section 14.10 of these rules, are not allowed.

-14.06 There is a "pack it in - pack it out" policy in force regarding personal items.

-14.07 Fires and barbecues are not allowed.

-14.08 All recreational users of the lake will leave the area immediately when required by a member of PMCPOA staff or any emergency services agency.

-14.09 Members may not access the golf course from the lake area.
+- 14.01 The general rules of Article 3 also apply to this article. - 14.02 Use of Fern's Lake is subject to Article 3.03 of the PMCPOA bylaws. - 14.03 Activities which would harm wildlife or plants are not allowed. - 14.04 Swimming or wading is not allowed for either people or animals. - 14.05 Water toys, floats and toy boats, except for radio controlled (RC) boats as defined in section 14.10 of these rules, are not allowed. - 14.06 No person shall willfully or negligently litter, deface, injure, or destroy property or equipment of the Association.
+Members may be held liable for the full cost of the loss and/or remediation for violations of this section.
+All personal items must be removed when leaving the lake. - 14.07 Fires and barbecues are not allowed. - 14.08 All recreational users of the lake will leave the area immediately when required by a member of PMCPOA staff or any emergency services agency. - 14.09 Members may not access the golf course from the lake area.

-14.10 RC battery operated or sail operated boats are permitted in the lake as outlined below.

-A. No gas-powered boats are allowed at any time.

-B. RC battery-operated or sail-operated boats may be used on Fern's Lake from 8 a.m. to dusk.

-C. Entering the water to retrieve stalled boats is prohibited.

-D. Boaters must have a retrieval method available to them.

-E. Retrieval of boats by Association staff may be available for boats trapped in the cattails.
+- 14.10 RC battery operated or sail operated boats are permitted in the lake as outlined below. - A. No gas-powered boats are allowed at any time. - B. RC battery-operated or sail-operated boats may be used on Fern's Lake from 8 a.m. to dusk. - C. Entering the water to retrieve stalled boats is prohibited. - D. Boaters must have a retrieval method available to them. - E. Retrieval of boats by Association staff may be available for boats trapped in the cattails.
 A fee will be charged.